The best mattress 2022—comfy memory foam, natural and hybrid mattresses for every sleeper

 A good mattress will ensure you sleep better by supporting your body in a number of different sleep positions, keeping you cool so your shut-eye isn't disturbed and, of course, be sleep-inducingly comfortable for years to come.

-In 2022 there are more options for different mattresses than ever before - especially if you're looking for one that's non-toxic, organic or a hybrid.
+There are currently more options for different mattresses than ever before - especially if you're looking for one that's non-toxic, organic or a hybrid.
 Living sustainably is important to an increasingly large portion of our population, and brands are sitting up and taking note.

 Aside from being better for the environment, the best mattresses should also be good for you and your body too.
 It's important to choose a mattress that will help relieve pressure across your hips and neck, and keep your spine aligned, so you feel less stiff upon waking.